couchbaselabs/couchbase-spark-mllib-sample/README.md

 ## The Answer - Predicting house prices with Linear Regression

-Before you go further, you will need to install the following items"
+Before you go further, you will need to install the following items:

 * [Couchbase Server 5](https://www.couchbase.com/downloads)
 * [Spark 2.2](https://spark.apache.org/releases/spark-release-2-2-0.html)